Understanding the Cultural Context

 The Negotiation Dance

-- Gradual movement from both sides toward middle ground
+The heart of the process typically involves:- Gradual movement from both sides toward middle ground

 - Discussion of quality features that justify value